casterbn/QtCompile/library/008-Misc/001-Notes for this repo.md

 Static `full` builds don't skip most of Qt modules, only skip modules which will cause compile failure.

-## Notes on users of old-version Qt
+## Notes on users of Qt of old version

 I only provide the prebuilt libraries of the latest version of each major release/LTS release, older non-LTS versions will get deleted soon after I release most of the packages of the new version.